luke10x/airline-kata/docs/01-bdd-kata.md

 2. **💬 Specify** the behaviors of the Building Blocks using Jest.
 3. **✅ Implement** the Building Blocks using the specifications.

+This kata is build around a sample feature from
+Ciaran McNulty's talk about "[Driving Design through Examples][design-through-examples]"

 ## Guided Kata

 This repository contains code written while exercising